Haagerup property for wreath products constructed with Thompson's groups: A class of wreath products with the Haagerup property

 \begin{proposition} There is a one to one correspondance between monoidal functors $\Psi:\cC_\Xi\to \Hilb$ and pairs $(\rho,R)$ satisfying the properties: \begin{enumerate} \item $\rho:\Ga\to \cU(\fH)$ is a unitary representation; \item $R:\fH\to \fH\ot\fH$ is an isometry; \item $R\circ \rho(g) = (\rho\ot\rho)(S(g)) \circ R, \ \forall g\in \Ga$. \end{enumerate} The correspondance is given by where $\rho_\Psi(g) : = \Psi(g)$ for all $g\in\Ga.$ \end{proposition}

 \begin{proof} Consider a monoidal functor $\Psi$ and the associated couple $(\rho,R)$.
-The two first properties come from the fact that morphisms of $\Hilb$ are isometries.
-The third property results from the computation of $\Psi(Y\circ g)$ and the equality $Y\circ g=S(g)\circ Y$ for $g\in\Ga.$ Since any morphism of $\cC_\Xi$ is the composition of tensor products of $g\in\Ga$, $Y$ and permutations we have that those properties completely characterized $\Psi$ and are sufficient. \end{proof} Note that a functor $\Psi$ as above satisfies the equality
+The two first properties come from the fact that morphisms of $\Hilb$ are linear isometries.
+The third property results from the computation of $\Psi(Y\circ g)$ and the equality $Y\circ g=S(g)\circ Y$ inside the category $\cC$ for all $g\in\Ga.$ Since any morphism of $\cC_\Xi$ is the composition of tensor products of $g\in\Ga$, the tree $Y$, and some permutations we have that those properties completely characterized $\Psi$ and are sufficient. \end{proof} Note that a functor $\Psi$ as above satisfies the equality

-{\bf Assumption:} From now one we assume that $S(g)=(g,e)$ and thus the group of fractions $G_\cC$ is isomorphic to $\oplus_{\Q_2}\Ga\rtimes V$ by Proposition \ref{prop:Bernoulli}.
+{\bf Assumption.} From now one we assume that $S(g)=(g,e)$ and thus the group of fractions $G_\cC$ is isomorphic to $\oplus_{\Q_2}\Ga\rtimes V$ by Proposition \ref{prop:Bernoulli}.
 We will build specific coefficients for $G_\cC$ using Jones' representations arising from Proposition \ref{prop:functor}.